kjs452/KennysOpenDSKY/README.md

 + Pressing **RSET** will clear all the caution and warning lights (except KEY REL).

++ The **CLR** key can be pressed while entering values to clear the current entry and start over.

 ### VERBs, NOUNs, and PROGRAMs
 This section documents the available VERB/NOUN combinations and the PROGRAM's.